visgl/tsc/CHARTER.md

 ## Section 4: Roles & Responsibilities

-The TSC oversees the technical scope outlined in Section 1 and may delegate tasks to Maintainers and Contributors.
-Details on membership, roles, responsibilities, and decision-making are defined in the `GOVERNANCE.md` document.
+The roles and responsibilities of `vis.gl`'s TSC are described in the `GOVERNANCE.md` document.

 ### Section 4.1 Project Operations & Management